cara3/businesscardparser/README.md

 # Business Card OCR

-This code is written in Python 3 and requires the following packages: re and argparse
+This code is written in Python 3.

 This program is designed to take the text of a business card as a string input and returns a ContactInfo object with the name, phone number and email address of the business card owner.

 ## Instructions
 To run the program, open a Bash command line window and enter the the following:

-python3 <path_to_this_directory>/ocr.py --document "input business card string here"
+python3 ocr.py --document <business_card_text>

 Replace <path_to_this_directory> with the path to the directory with the ocr.py script.